LG Optimus L7

 LG Optimus L7 is a touchscreen Android smartphone designed and manufactured by LG Electronics.
 First announced at the Mobile World Congress in March 2012, it is available since July.
 The Optimus L7 runs Android 4.1.2 Jelly bean.

-Display
+Specifications

-LG Optimus L7 has a 4.3-inch IPS LCD display with 480×800 pixel resolution.
+It was powered by a Qualcomm MSM7227A Snapdragon S1 with a Cortex-A5 clocking at 1.0 GHz and an Adreno 200 GPU.
+The LG Optimus L7 has a 4.3-inch IPS LCD with 480×800 pixel resolution with the “Floating Mass” display architecture.
 It has a Corning Gorilla Glass protection and has capability of multitouch.

+The camera features a 5-megapixel rear-facing camera.